Prophylaxis for select ARs is important to help support patients on therapy

 Embryo-fetal toxicity:

-EGFRm, epidermal growth factor receptor-mutated; HER2–, human epidermal growth factor receptor 2-negative; HR+, hormone receptor-positive; ILD, interstitial lung disease; mBC, metastatic breast cancer; mNSCLC, metastatic non-small cell lung cancer; MOA, mechanism of action; NSCLC, non-small cell lung cancer; Trop-2, trophoblast cell surface antigen 2.
+1L, first-line; AR, adverse reaction; EGFRm, epidermal growth factor receptor-mutated; HER2—, human epidermal growth factor receptor 2-negative; HR+, hormone receptor-positive; ILD, interstitial lung disease; IRR, infusion-related reaction; mBC, metastatic breast cancer; mNSCLC, metastatic non-small cell lung cancer; MOA, mechanism of action; mTNBC, metastatic triple-negative breast cancer; NCCN, National Comprehensive Cancer Network; Trop-2, trophoblast cell surface antigen 2.